RevenueCat/fastlane-plugin-revenuecat_internal/README.md

 - `replace_text_in_files`: This action will replace all the occurences of the old text with new text in the list of given paths to files.
 - `commit_current_changes`: This action will commit all currently modified files into the current branch in the local repository.
 (This will not include untracked files)
 - `get_latest_github_release_within_same_major`: This action will return the latest release found in github for the same major version as the one given as parameter.
+- `update_hybrids_versions_file`: This action is meant for hybrid sdks only.
+It will update the `VERSIONS.md` file given with a new entry including the new version if the SDK and the iOS, Android and hybrid common sdk versions.

 ## Example